DipityBV/frontender.docs/documentation/blueprints.md

 Blueprints are small snippets of template instructions in JSON format.
 Blueprints can be nested by adding them to the container array.

 ### Syntax
 Example of a very basic bilingual blueprint.
-The "frontender" value will be automatically filled by Frontender when the page is saved.
+The `frontender` value will be automatically filled by Frontender when the page is saved.
 ```JSON
 {
     "frontender": null,